ingared8/4G_Cellular_LoopHoles/README.md

   Ping-Pong attack, and Back 3G attack, which are the most visual problems in this area.

   The project explains the implementation and evaluated results of these attacks.
-  More info can be found here
+  More info can be found here  4G_Cellular_LoopHoles/Security Loopholes in Wireless Networks.pdf